 To perform this job successfully, an individual must be able to satisfactorily perform each essential duty listed below.
 Reasonable accommodations will be made for disabled persons covered by the Americans with Disabilities Act, in accordance with its requirements.

 This position is part of a management team.
-Each team member is directly responsible for the overall management, supervision and evaluation of Housing Unit residents and staff.
-Housing Unit responsibilities encompass 24-hour operations, 7 days per week in order to ensure the safe, secure and humane operation of the Cuyahoga County Court of Common Pleas Juvenile Division Detention Center.
+Each team member is directly responsible for the overall management, supervision and evaluation of Detention Center residents and staff.
+Position responsibilities encompass 24-hour operations, 7 days per week in order to ensure the safe, secure and humane operation of the Cuyahoga County Court of Common Pleas Juvenile Division Detention Center.